 With the easy to use art apps, I list on the “infographic” below, you can work in much the same style: colours, line work, tonal range…. as you do on paper or canvas.
 This was important to me.
 I like to experiment in my artworks, but I also want to continue to use the skills I have spent years developing.
 So I was glad to find art apps which need little techno expertise, and I could just get on with drawing and painting!

 Though many people use a stylus, I prefer to draw on the screen with my finger.
 I push around, oil pastels, splash around paint, or crosshatch with a pencil and so on… Quickly, I focus on my art, and the “feel” of the media, and the screen becomes my paper or canvas.
 Some: I print up at home, or via an email for lovely laser prints or off to the printers for giclee prints, or are uploaded to my site at RedBubble – an online, print on demand store.
 Many, stay unseen – much like my paper sketchbooks. 🙂

 My iPad (with an attached logitech keyboard) is a self-contained, all purpose, art and writing studio.
-I use it to blog (I built my blog on it) write, paint, draw, read, make ebooks, easily put together “infographics”, scan in my works on paper or canvas, work on them further in an art app, reprint them…and more.
+I use it to blog (I built this website on it) write, paint, draw, read, make ebooks, easily put together “infographics”, scan in my works on paper or canvas, work on them further in an art app, reprint them…and more.
 Also saves: time, money and space.

 To download this information pdf, please press on the title link below.
 Fits onto an A4 sheet of paper.
 For personal use only, not commercial.
 Thank you.
 I have copyright info on the sidebar of my blog.